-John also agreed to be videotaped while reading 'At the End of the Storm'.
-When asked why John was interested in his tape being available for other youth to view he replied, 'If it can help someone ... then I'll be really happy.
+John also agreed to be videotaped while reading 'At the end of the storm'.
+When asked why John was interested in his tape being made available for other young people to view he replied, 'If it can help someone then I'll be really happy.
 Because losing a friend to murder is hard.
-But I know it will happen again.'
-I remember being taken aback hearing John say matter-of-factly that he knew 'it would happen again', but poignantly, within a couple of months of this conversation, another young man was shot and killed at a party.
-My heart sank when I learned that this young man was a good friend of John's of whom he had spoken of fondly in our sessions.
-Upon hearing this I worried about how John would be coping with yet another loss due to violence of a treasured friend.
+But I know it will happen again'.
+I remember being taken aback at hearing John say matterof-factly that he knew 'it would happen again'.
+However, within a couple of months of this conversation, another young man was shot and killed at a party.
+My heart sank when I learnt that this young man was a good friend of John's; someone he had spoken of fondly in our sessions.
+Upon hearing this I worried about how John would be coping with yet another loss of a treasured friend due to violence.
 When we met up he was distraught and teary.
-Yet in re reading his poem, feeling linked and connected to others experiencing similar hardship, and having conversations about continuing to stay focused in school and 'doing everything for the future' in memory of his friends, John described that he felt stronger in knowing that 'at the end of every storm there's always a clear day'.
-Young men in circumstances such as John are facing not only loss and grief but also threats to their own safety and racism.
-As practitioners, our role can include linking young men around shared experiences, shared sorrows, and shared hopes.
+Yet in rereading his poem, feeling linked and connected to others experiencing similar hardship, and having conversations about continuing to stay focused in school and 'doing everything for the future' in memory of his friends, John described feeling stronger, knowing that 'at the end of every storm there's always a clear day'.
+Young men in circumstances such as John's are facing not only loss and grief, but also racism and threats to their own safety.
+As practitioners, our role can include linking young men around shared experiences, shared sorrows and shared hopes.